Holden-F/holden-f.github.io/index.md

 Afterwards, I transferred to California State University, Long Beach (CSULB) to pursue a degree in geology.

-Finally, I am currently in the MS program from Geographic Information Science.
+I have recently graduated from the MS program in Geographic Information Science at CSULB.
 I am excited to put these skills to use in geology. '

 One day, I hope to be able to pursue my doctorate in geology.

 ## Career

 My career is only just beginning!
-I am fresh on the scene from graduation and eager to be employed full time.
+I am fresh on the scene from graduation and hungry for opportunity.

 In the past I have worked several jobs across all different types.
-I have worked service jobs, research jobs and most recently within education.
+I have worked service jobs, research jobs and recently within education.

+I am currently employed at VCS Environmental as a construction monitor (both archaeologically and paleontologically).

 My ultimate goal in life is to be a park ranger.
 I enjoy teaching people about the outdoors almost as much as I enjoy being in them.